I could feel the Sun’s rays for a while before I heard my mother shouting, “Wake up Naina!”

 While I was surfing on my phone, I heard a scooter stopped near me.
 When I turned to look at the driver, I found my uncle with his wife and their son.

 Approaching them, I replied, “Just waiting for another cab.
-Missed by bus.
+Missed my bus.
 Are you guys going to marriage?”

-As my aunt nodded, as I touched their two-year-old son Anil on his cheeks.
+As my aunt nodded, I touched their two-year-old Anil’s cheeks.
 Looking at him, I mentioned, “You guys look lovely.”

 While my aunt mentioned, “Don’t give it to him.
-He will keep it.” and for me, it doesn’t matter since Anil seemed to love it.
+He will keep it!”; for me, it doesn’t matter since Anil seemed to love it.

-Meanwhile, another cab arrives while my uncle questions, “You’re skipping the marriage to attend college?
+As he played, another cab arrived while my uncle questioned, “You’re skipping the marriage to attend college?
 You have indeed lost sense.”

 I couldn’t help but smile.
-As he started his bike to leave.
-Bidding Anil goodbye, I thanked the first cab driver before settling down in the back.
+As he started his bike to leave, I bid Anil goodbye and thanked the first cab driver before settling down in the new cab.

-After a journey presumed, I could see the new cab driver hit the brakes as I checked the time on my phone.
+As my journey presumed, I could see the new cab driver hit the brakes as I continued surfing on my phone.
 Curious to see what has happened, I saw the most terrible scene that shook me to my core.

-A lorry him my uncle’s bike and the couple along with Anil were on the road bleeding.
-The cab driver called 108 followed by calling the police.
-I observe their eyes open.
+A lorry hit my uncle’s bike and all the three of them were on the road bleeding.
+The cab driver called 108, followed by calling the police while I was in shock looking into their eyes open.

-I couldn’t utter a word until the ambulance arrived following the police orders to collect the three dead bodies.
+I couldn’t utter a word until the ambulance arrived and the two policemen ordered the medical team to collect the three dead bodies.

-One of the two officers approached the cab driver to question him about what has happened.
-Meanwhile, the other officer demanded I called my mother.
-After he finished talking to my mother informing her about the accident and asking to meet us at the location.
+One of the two officers approached the cab driver to question him about what had happened.
+Meanwhile, the other officer demanded I call my mother.
+After he finished talking to my mother informing her about the accident, he asked to meet us at the location.